openskynetwork/osky-sample/README.md

 # osky-sample

-This repository contains a sample of ADS-B data as stored by the OpenSky Network.
+This repository contains a 5 minutes sample of ADS-B data as stored by the OpenSky Network.
 The raw messages are stored using the [Avro serialization system](https://avro.apache.org/) with the following schema:

 ```
 {